Skip to main content

 const suppliesObject = index(supply1, supply2, supply3)

-// Equivalent to: { [supply1.supplier.name]: supply1, [supply2.supplier.name]: supply2, ... }
+// Equivalent to: { [supply1.service.name]: supply1, [supply2.service.name]: supply2, ... }

 Factory Function (factory)